cfmays/Ents/ents/README.md

 ## Open Questions

+* what image file type should I save in the db? png   check for file size differences

 * how to run (e.g.) `python3 manage.py collectstatic` on the server (tried 1st `source`ing `/home/charley/ents.env` and `/home/charley/vents/bin/activate`)
     * likely this will be solved by the env package, but also changing the `/home/charley/ents.env` file to say `export` at the beginnign would work?